barbaraliau/ERTP/docs/guide/contract-hosts.md

 Examples
 ```
 ### contractHost.redeem(invite)
-Seat invitations are packaged as payments from the Invite Issuer.
+Seat invitations are packaged as payments from the Invite Assay.
 Redeeming an invite returns a seat object with an arbitrary interface (the interface is at the discretion of the contract) which supports interaction according to the terms.

 - `invite` `{Payment}`
 - **Returns:** `{Object}`